 You can now use the command remove letter to hide the partition in the operating system.
 For the above example, remove letter e would remove the drive e from the operating system.
 The drive becomes inaccessible in Windows Explorer and other programs.

 To unhide a drive use the command assign letter, in this case assign letter e.
 The drive becomes immediately accessible again in Windows.
+Note that you may need to use "select volume" first so that diskpart knows on which drive to execute the command on.

 The second method of hiding drives in Windows is by manipulating the Windows Registry.
 Open the Windows Registry with Windows-R, regedit and enter.
+You may need to confirm the UAC prompt before the editor opens.

 Now locate the key HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer and create a new DWORD (32-bit) Value by right-clicking in the right pane.